IBM-Bluemix-Docs/swift/developinglocally.md

 # Developing locally
 {: #develop-locally}

 By developing locally, you can easily build, run, and test Swift apps.
-You use the {{site.data.keyword.dev_cli_short}} to perform these actions by usings standard commands.
+You use the {{site.data.keyword.dev_cli_long}} commands to perform these actions by using standard commands.

 You can use the {{site.data.keyword.dev_cli_short}} to manage your server-side applications with more than a dozen commands.
 Learn more about the various commands at [{{site.data.keyword.dev_cli_notm}} `ibmcloud dev` commands](/docs/cli?topic=cli-idt-cli).

 ## Before you begin
 {: #prereqs-local}

-To develop locally, you must install the {{site.data.keyword.dev_cli_notm}}.
-Execute the following command to run the installation script:
+To develop locally, you must install the {{site.data.keyword.cloud_notm}} Command Line Interface.
+Use the following command to run the installation script:
 ```
 curl -sL https://ibm.biz/idt-installer | bash
 ```
 {: codeblock}

-See [Setting up the {{site.data.keyword.dev_cli_notm}} CLI](/docs/cli?topic=cli-getting-started) to learn more about the configuration and use of the {{site.data.keyword.dev_cli_notm}}.
+See [Getting started with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) to learn more about the configuration and use of the {{site.data.keyword.dev_cli_short}} commands.

 ## Retrieving the service credentials
 {: #credentials-local}